 Mr. James Roper

 Mr. James Roper, Director of Bands, is a 1980 graduate of the University of Maryland music program.
-Mr. Roper spent one year as director of bands at Carroll High School before coming to DeMatha in 1982.
+Mr. Roper spent one year as Director of Bands at Archbishop Carroll High School before coming to DeMatha Catholic High School in 1982.
+He was appointed Director of Bands at DeMatha in 2011 following the retirement of Director of Bands Emeritus, John Mitchell.

-He has been member of the conducting staff at the Tidewater Music Festival and conducted the 1991 Maryland Junior All-State Band.
-He has been the President of the Washington Archdiocesan Music Teachers Council and has served on the Executive Boards of the Maryland Band Directors Association and the Maryland Choral Educators Association.
+- He is a past President of the Washington Archdiocesan Music Teachers Council and has served on the Executive Boards of the Maryland Band Directors Association and the Maryland Choral Educators Association.

 On DeMatha's faculty since 1997, Director of Vocal Music James L. Turk holds three degrees (composition, music education, and choral conducting) from The Ohio State University, and has achieved A.B.D. status at the University of Maryland.
 Formerly the Leader/Director of the U.S. Navy Sea Chanters in Washington D.C., and Director of the Women’s Glee Club at the U.S. Naval Academy in Annapolis, he has conducted choruses in venues from the White House to Hawaii, and in five European countries.
 He currently serves as Director of Music at St. Paul Lutheran Church in Annapolis.